BLSQ/openhexa/README.md

 sudo apt install openhexa
 ```

+If you want to manage backup and retore through our script, you can install it
+with recommended packages `sudo apt install --install-recommends openhexa`.

 If you have Systemd, OpenHexa is run as a Systemd service `openhexa` (that you
 can then manage with `systemctl`).
 If you don't use Systemd, you can still run
 the service by running `/usr/share/openhexa/openhexa -g start`.